Are you feeling unsure about what's 'normal' when grieving? Does your grief feel like it's getting worse over time?

 As well as everything I've learnt from my training and research, I'm able to offer you all that I've learnt from speaking to hundreds of people experiencing grief and bereavement.
 They have shared with me what life is really like after someone dies.
 And, the ways in which they've navigated the emotional, mental, social, practical and spiritual challenges that follow.

 Some people use counselling as a space to reflect on their concerns to find their own solutions.
 Others want to learn techniques or strategies to help them to cope better with the challenges they are facing.
 I believe in tailoring the way I work to meet your needs.
-To enable me to be as effective as possible in the support I provide I draw upon a range of counselling theory and skills including acceptance and commitment therapy, gestalt therapy, positive psychology, strengths-based practice, narrative therapy, radical exposure tapping, cognitive behavioural therapy, solution-focused brief therapy, hypnotherapy and schema therapy.
+To enable me to be as effective as possible in the support I provide I draw upon a range of counselling theory and skills including acceptance and commitment therapy, gestalt therapy, positive psychology, strengths-based practice, narrative therapy, Radical Exposure Tapping (Level II, Advanced Practice), cognitive behavioural therapy, solution-focused brief therapy, and hypnotherapy.

 Suite 2, 81 Alexander Street, Crows Nest New South Wales 2065, Australia